Slipperp/CHIMPS-calculator/README.md

 You can just download the .exe file.
 Nothing else should be required.

-Alternatively if you have go installed you can build it to .exe file with this command:
+Alternatively if you have go installed and fyne setted up you can build it to .exe file with this command:
 ```
 go build -ldflags -H=windowsgui -o CHIMPS_calc.exe main.go
 ```